 Chocolate lovers, rejoice!
 Recipes for homemade hot cocoa mix and chocolate syrup are so easy and delicious, you won’t believe no one told you about them before.
-Skip the brown squeeze bottle full of preservatives and artifical flavors; it tastes better when you make your own chocolate syrup to drizzle over ice cream and use to make chocolate milk.
+Skip the brown squeeze bottle full of preservatives and artificial flavors; it tastes better when you make your own chocolate syrup to drizzle over ice cream and use to make chocolate milk.
 And a cup of cocoa cheers up a chilly day, but it isn’t just for cold weather.
 Mix up a batch to satisfy anyone’s sweet tooth.

 Before we get started, let me address a few common chocolatey concerns:

 You won’t need to melt any chocolate.
 (No chocolate-melting required at all.
 I promise!)